icac-logo-southkorea

 Click here to track your application

-List of Documents to be submitted along with the application-
+List of Documents to be Submitted along with the Application (INTERVIEW NEEDED)

-1. Original/Old Passport along with photocopies of the first, second, and last pages.
+4. Original Passport along with copies of the first, second, and last pages.

-5. Visa Copy showing the first entry date into South Korea.
+5. Copy of Visa Page showing the first entry date into Korea.

-6. Three Recent Photographs (2 inch x 2 inch) with a light background.
+7. Three Recent Passport-Size Photographs: (2 inch x 2 inch)

-8. Copies of Minimum Two Identity Proof Documents with originals for verification (e.g., Driving License, PAN Card, Aadhaar Card, Voter ID Card, Ration Card, Electricity Bill).
+(e.g., Driving License, PAN Card, Aadhaar Card, Voter ID Card, Ration Card, Electricity Bill)

-9. Copy of Confirmed Ticket Booking for a direct flight from South Korea to India.
+9. Copy of Confirmed Direct Flight Ticket from South Korea to India.

 Fees Details